lkq1220/paper-note/the-note-of-doctoral-thesisdesign-and-development-of-wireless-underground-sensor-networks-for-pipeline-monitoring.md

 #### 1.2 Aim and objectives
 The principal aim of this research is to design and manufacture a long-term, ultra low power, continuous condition assessment monitoring system for buried water pipelines.
+The following objectives:
+(1) identify the parameters affecting the power consumption of underground wireless sensor nodes (2) design and manufacture an ultra-low power wireless sensor node for pipeline monitoring (3) minimise the power consumption of the node through hardware and software optimisation (4)  design and develop non-invasive sensors and assess their performance